YutaroHayakawa/vale-bpf/README.md

 ```
 $ cd apps/prog-loader.c
 $ make
-$ ./prog-loader -s vale0: -p <your own eBPF program> -j(enable this flag if you want to use jit)
+$ ./prog-loader -s vale0: -p <path to your own eBPF program> -j(enable this flag if you want to use jit)
 ```

 Some example eBPF programs are available in apps/ebpf\_example.
 Please feel free to